How a recruiter analyses your CV: cybersecurity edition

 - Tech: Linux, Python, firewalls, cryptography...
 Your skills are precious.

 - Human: discipline, ethics, perseverance, curiosity.
-Your qualities are just as important.
+Your skills are just as important.

 It's this mix that makes the difference and drives responsible cybersecurity forward.